GoogleCloudPlatform/dataflux-pytorch/README.md

 The Dataflux Dataset for PyTorch implements PyTorch’s [dataset primitive](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html) that can be used to efficiently load training data from GCS.
 The library currently supports [map-style datasets](https://pytorch.org/docs/stable/data.html#map-style-datasets) for random data access patterns.

+Furthermore, the Dataflux Dataset for PyTorch provides a checkpointing interface to conveniently save and load checkpoints directly to and from a Google Cloud Storage (GCS) bucket.

 Note that the Dataflux Dataset for PyTorch library is in an early preview stage and the team is consistently working on improvements and support for new features.

 ## Getting started